 The bank’s board, led by Governor Agustin Carstens, left the overnight lending rate at a record low of 4.5 percent today, matching the forecast of 19 of 22 economists surveyed by Bloomberg.
 Two analysts forecast a quarter-point cut and one expected a half-point reduction.

 Economic growth accelerated to 6.24 percent in February and the prospects for future expansion have improved as exports pick up, the central bank said in notes accompanying today’s decision.
-If the economy keeps improving, pressures on the consumer price index will eventually increase, said Sergio Luna, an economist at Citigroup Inc. (C)’s Banamex unit
+If the economy keeps improving, pressures on the consumer price index will eventually increase, said Sergio Luna, an economist at Citigroup Inc. (C:US)’s Banamex unit

 “The space to cut rates has closed,” said Luna, who had forecast a half-point rate cut for today.
 “The economy will have a good growth rate, inflation will remain within a reasonable range, without major problems.”
 Luna said Banamex now forecasts a rate increase for the first quarter of 2013.

 The peso rose 1.3 percent to 12.9991 to the dollar as of 11:13 a.m. in Mexico City.
 Yields on fixed-rate bonds due December 2013 tumbled 36 basis points, or 0.36 percentage point, in the four weeks through yesterday on speculation policy makers would cut the target lending rate.
 The yield jumped 10 basis points today to 4.54 percent as of 11:20 a.m., according to data compiled by Bloomberg.